ammarbasuony/ammarbasuony/README.md

 ## 🚀 Projects
 Here are some of the projects I've worked on:
+- [Wassapy](https://wassapy.com/): Wassapy (WhatsApp Client for Marketing and Business) is a desktop app that allows users 👤 to sign in with their WhatsApp 📱 account and has more powerful features ✨ like: Bulk Send Messages 🗣️
-- [Mesaagator](https://messagator.app/): A web/mobile application that allows users open a WhatsApp chat with any unknown phone number without having to save it in your contacts. 📱💬.
+- [Mesaagator](https://messagator.app/): A web/mobile application that allows users to open a WhatsApp chat with any unknown phone number without having to save it in your contacts. 📱💬.
 - [XO Game](https://ammaryaser.com/Practice/XO): An online web app version of the classic game "TicTacToe" that allows you to compete against other players in real-time! 🤩🎮
 - [Blast Royale](https://www.blastroyale.com/): The official website of a mobile game app
 - [Addicta](https://ammaryaser.com/Projects/Addicta/): The official website of a software solution company